 Metro prides itself on being one of the most accessible public transportation systems in the world.
 In addition to a comprehensive website outlining services available to mobility challenged visitors, Metro has also compiled a downloadable guide to accessible transportation options throughout the region.

-ScootAround offers scooter and wheelchair rentals daily, weekly or for longer periods of time so that you can navigate the city and its site in comfort and ease.
+ScootAround offers scooter and wheelchair rentals for a minimum of three days, weekly or for longer periods of time so that you can navigate the city and its site in comfort and ease.
 Call 1-888-441-7575 for details.

 While all of DC’s attractions and cultural institutions are welcoming and accessible to visitors, the following attractions maintain dedicated web pages outlining their accessibility features, including ramps, sign language-interpreted tours and wheelchairs.
 Click on an attraction name to learn more.

 - International Spy Museum

 - John F. Kennedy Center for the Performing Arts